slabgorb/fantasy-language-maker/README.md

   -h, --help            show this help message and exit -l LOOKBACK, --lookback=LOOKBACK
-                        number of characters to look back in the chain -d DICTIONARY, --dictionary=DICTIONARY
+                        number of characters to look back in the chain -a APPEND_TO, --appendto=APPEND_TO
+                        file to append to
+  -d DICTIONARY, --dictionary=DICTIONARY
                         dictionary file to use
+  -n NAME, --name=NAME  Name of the language, if this is set, the output will
+                        go into a file

 ```

 You can get additional corpora from Project Gutenberg - download the 'utf-8' version.
 I recommend removing the Gutenberg headers and footers before running the program on it.